dbuscombe-usgs/pysesa/README.md

 in the spatial and frequency domains, for use in the geosciences

 The program is detailed in:
-Buscombe, D. "Spatially explicit spectral analysis of point clouds and geospatial data", forthcoming.
+   Buscombe, D. (2016) "Computational considerations for spatially explicit spectral analysis of point clouds and geospatial data", 86, 92-108, 10.1016/j.cageo.2015.10.004.

 For more information visit http://dbuscombe-usgs.github.io/pysesa/